My Mind Right

 "My Mind Right" is a song by American rapper Memphis Bleek, released by Roc-A-Fella Records and Def Jam Recordings on March 5, 2000, as the lead single from his second studio album, The Understanding (2000).
 It also served as the lead single for Roc-A-Fella Records' soundtrack album, Backstage: A Hard Knock Life.

-The music video, directed by Nzingha Stewart, features cameos from the song's co-writer Jay-Z and its producer Damon Dash, as well as fellow East Coast rappers Caddillac Tah, Ja Rule and Fabolous.
+The music video, directed by Nzingha Stewart, features cameo appearances from Jay-Z and Damon Dash, as well as fellow East Coast rappers Caddillac Tah, Ja Rule and Fabolous.
 Initially, the song was not a major hit and did not receive much airplay; however, following its remix with Roc-A-Fella label boss Jay-Z and labelmate Beanie Sigel, the song received wider radio airplay throughout the summer of 2000.